Julie Cochrane··5 min read

 What Actually Happens in an RTT Session

 From there we go looking for scenes.
 Not memories you sit and try to recall.
 The subconscious offers them up.
 Often surprising ones.
 We work with what surfaces.
 The point is to find the moment a particular belief or pattern was installed.
 The scene is rarely as dramatic as the conscious mind expects.
-It is usually quieter and more ordinary than that.
+It's usually quieter and more ordinary than that.

 After the hypnosis I record a personalised audio for you, designed for the specific work we did.
-You will listen to it daily for the next 21 days while the subconscious settles into the new pattern.
+You'll listen to it daily for the next 21 days while the subconscious settles into the new pattern.
 The audio is part of the work.
 People who skip it tend to get less out of the session than people who use it.

 If anything about this still feels unclear, the discovery call is the place to ask.
 There are no wrong questions and no obligation to book a session at the end of it.